SoftwareQuTech/qoala-mlir/README.md

 ```shell
 sudo apt-get install build-essential cmake ninja-build python3-full python3-dev
 ```
+To correctly build this repository, we need to use python 3.10, 3.11 or 3.12.
+Python 3.13 or newer *is not supported*, since it might break MLIR's numpy dependency.

 ## Recommended packages
 By default, you can use `gcc` as the compiler for LLVM and this repo, but `clang` works much faster